Skip to content

 How to Make a Repair List for an Investment House

 You have found a possible deal on a rental house, and it’s time for your first walkthrough.
-Now you must learn how to make a repair list for an investment house.
+Now you must learn how to make a repair list for an investment house and ascertain the property value.
 I will show you how to make the repair list and point you to what’s essential.
 Following the steps in this article will leave you with everything you need to gauge the repair cost and make your offer on the house.

 The Process

 Materials and labor are regional, so this article will not attempt to estimate costs.
 You should have a general idea of what things cost; if you don’t, you should get that cost.
-The contractor desk and building supply stores can give you much information.
-You could even get professional estimates for your roof or HVAC unit.
+The contractor desk at building supply stores can give you a lot of information.
+You could even get professional estimates for your roof damage or air conditioning unit.

 After doing this for a while, you will have a good idea of what things cost, but you still need to keep up with trends.
 I recently estimated a roof at $5,000, which turned out to be $8,500.
 Prices have been creeping up, and it had been some time since I needed a roof.